MunimIftikhar/Beginner-s-Tutorial-on-Building-a-Calculator-in-Solidity-Using-Remix/Setting up a Development Environment.md

-# Setting up the Development Enviroment
+# Setting up a Development Environment
 Get introduced to Remix IDE and how can you set it up to run a Solidity program.
 Write Hello, World program and deploy it on Ethereum blockchain.

 ---